Best supermarket credit cards 2023

 Asda Pounds

 With Asda Money credit cards, you can earn 1% back in Asda Pounds when shopping at Asda or 0.3% on non-Asda spend.
 1 Asda Pound = £1.
-If you shop regularly at Asda, then the Asda credit card helps you save money on your weekly shop with Asda Pounds you collect.
+If you shop regularly at Asda, the Asda credit card can help you save money on your weekly shop with the Asda Pounds you collect.
 Asda sometimes runs welcome incentives in the form of cashback.
-It can be quickly and securely managed through the Asda Money Credit Card app, with payments made easily through Apple Pay.
+Your card can be quickly and securely managed through the Asda Money Credit Card app, with payments made easily through Apple Pay.
 Note that Asda’s reward scheme is limited because you can only use Asda Pounds at Asda, unlike other cards where the points can be used with partners.

 Tesco Clubcard points

-With Tesco Bank Clubcard credit cards, you can collect 5 points per £4 spent in Tesco, 1 point per £8 spent outside Tesco and 1 point per £4 spent on Tesco fuel (excluding Esso) plus 1 point for every 1 litre bought.
+When used alongside your Clubcard, Tesco Bank Clubcard credit cards enable you to collect 5 points per £4 spent in Tesco, 1 point per £8 spent outside Tesco and 1 point per £4 spent on Tesco fuel (excluding Esso) plus 1 point for every 1 litre bought.
 100 points = £1 in vouchers.
 Points are converted to Tesco vouchers, which can be used to save you money in-store or online at Tesco, as well as on fuel at Tesco petrol stations and at Esso sites with a Tesco Express.
-Alternatively, you can exchange the vouchers with their Reward Partners, where you can treat yourself with a visit to a theme park or a meal at an Italian restaurant.
+Alternatively, you can exchange the vouchers (for more) with Tesco’s Reward Partners, where you can treat yourself with a visit to a theme park or a meal at an Italian restaurant.

 Sainsbury’s Nectar points

-With the Sainsbury’s Bank credit cards, you can collect up to 3 Nectar points per £2 spent in Sainsbury's, Argos, Habitat and Tu clothing, and 1 Nectar point for every £5 spent elsewhere.
+When you scan your Nectar card at the same time as spending on a Sainsbury’s Bank credit card, you can collect up to 3 Nectar points per £2 spent in Sainsbury's, Argos, Habitat and Tu clothing, and 1 Nectar point for every £5 spent elsewhere.
 1 point = 0.5p (min 500pts).
 Reward yourself with a morning coffee at Caffe Nero or even splash some points on a getaway with British Airways.
 The credit card app and online banking help you manage and control your finances easily.

 How to make the most of your supermarket credit card?